 Physics-based fluidic action flows onto Wii U in Neko Entertainment’s Puddle.
 This Nintendo eShop release sees you employ the use of the Wii U GamePad’s gyro sensor, tilting the controller to the left or right as you carefully steer a puddle of fluid toward a target goal.
 Momentum is your tool for survival, trial and error necessary as you become increasingly aware of hazards placed in your way.

-Those with an aversion for motion controls needn’t worry, with Neko Entertainment having seen fit to incorporate additional control schemes – players instead using either the ZL/ZR Button(s) or Left Stick to tilt the screen in either direction.
+Those with an aversion for motion controls needn’t worry, with Neko Entertainment has seen fit to incorporate additional control schemes – instead using either the ZL/ZR Button(s) or Left Stick to tilt the screen in either direction.

 Environments that you’ll find yourself flowing through are particularly well varied, the player finding themselves navigating through a clutter of pipes, plants, a laboratory and even a rather surreal traversal through the human body.
 These are just a few examples, but the alteration in locale coupled with the differentiation in liquids amounts to a gaming experience that will often keep you on your toes.

 Each liquid is granted its own properties; fertiliser, for instance, making certain plants grow, whilst weed killer allows you to break certain branches along your journey.
 Yet such benefits don’t come without their weaknesses.
 Contextual hazards soon threaten to devour the liquid that you control, players needing to respond in time before they see it drift toward them and helplessly evaporate away.
 These dangers can be from such elements as water-absorbing plants, spinning test tubes, hot surfaces, or electrical sparks.